Supova/Speaker-Recognition-System/README.md

 <br><i> Figure 15:  </i>
 </p>

-We observed that for the white noise, we require the most amount of SNR to get a 100% accuracy and for the brown noise, we require the least amount of SNR.
+We observed that for the white noise, we require the most SNR to get a 100% accuracy and for the brown noise, we require the least SNR.
 We believe that is because white noise, being a combination of all the colored noises, is the kind of noise with the highest frequency while brown is the noise with the lowest frequency.
 That being said, to compensate for the high frequency noises, we require a larger signal-to-noise ratio as compared to those colored noises which have low frequency.
-We color of sound chart shown below can be used for a more detailed understanding of why we observe these trends.
+The color of sound chart shown below can be used for a more detailed understanding of why we observe these trends.

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/noisechart.PNG">